josh-le/jlox/README.md

     - sentinel classes
 - associativity and precedence
 - recursive descent
+- evaluating and interpreting the syntax tree
+- control flow
+- scopes, environments and closures
+- semantic analysis
 # formal grammar
 definition of the formal grammar of the lox programming language, updated as we go along
 > program -> declaration* EOF ;